 Kiawah’s Grow Native initiative is a community-wide effort to increase the use of native plants in landscaping projects across the island with an overall goal of improving wildlife habitat.

 Using native plants in landscaping has a direct impact on the ecosystem.
 Benefits include:

-The Grow Native plant database will be an online searchable database of native trees, shrubs, perennials, vines, ferns, and grasses and will provide detailed information on growing conditions, size, flowering information, salt tolerance, deer resistance, and the wildlife value for each plant.
-This database will serve as a resource for residents, landscapers, landscape architects, landscape designers, and other entities.
-The database is currently in development and is set to be released by the end of March 2019.
-The first release will contain 200 plants and the plant list will be expanded over time.
+The Grow Native plant database is a searchable online database of native trees, shrubs, perennials, vines, ferns, and grasses that provides detailed information on growing conditions, size, flowering information, salt tolerance, deer resistance, and the wildlife value for each plant.
+The database was designed to help promote the use of native plants on the island and serve as a resource for residents, landscapers, landscape architects, landscape designers, and other entities There are currently 196 plants in the database, but the list will be expanded over time.